 GOOD VERIFIED METHODS

-These are the few methods that I have personally tried, and hereby verify that they work… Ok, maybe they are not perfect, but they work sufficiently well.
-If you are looking for a good volume of smoke, these are your best bet.
+These are the methods that I have personally tried and verified to be working… Ok, maybe some of these are not perfect, but they still work sufficiently well.
+If you are looking for a good volume of smoke, these are your best bets.

-Advantages: Very easy to operate, good quality fog.
+Good: Very easy to operate.
+Good volume and quality of fog.

 Advantages: Very portable, good quality fog without the need for electricity.